Skip to content

 “ETL works well at somewhat predictable rates of change.
 But it breaks down when a company cannot afford to change linearly.”

-These are real threats to existing businesses, and they come with the weight of having to compete with agile teams that spend all of their time improving data processes with none of the historic baggage.
+These are real threats to existing businesses, and they come with the weight of having to compete with agile teams that spend all of their time improving data processes with none of the historical baggage.

 How to scale services without jeopardising data integrity

-Because of the startup threat, enterprises are forced to adopt more automated, more efficient, and ultimately more complex data management processes.
+Because of the startup threat, enterprises are forced to adopt more automated, efficient, and ultimately more complex data management processes.

 The risk with this endeavour is high: